-(i) The Electricity Tariff Code (Regulation no. 619/2017, of 23 November, published in the Portuguese official gazette on 18 December, as amended by Regulation no. 76/2019, of 13 December and published in the Portuguese official gazette on 18 January and further amended by Regulation no. 496/2020, of 12 May, published in the Portuguese official gazette on 26 May) and the Natural Gas Tariff Code (Regulation no. 368/2021, published in the Portuguese official gazette on 28 April, revoked by Regulation no.461/2019, of 23 April) established the methodology for determining the allowed revenues of the regulated companies and setting the regulated tariffs, including the criteria to settle the tariff structure.

-- (ii) The Electricity and Gas Commercial Relations Code (Regulation no. 7/2020, of 9 December, published in the Portuguese official gazette as Regulation no. 1129/2020 on 30 December) set the provisions governing the commercial and contractual relationship between the agents operating in the electricity and gas sectors, including the commercial conditions under which the connection to the energy grid can be established and the rules to be observed in the process of switching suppliers. - (iii) The Quality of Service Code (Regulation no. 406/2021, published in the Portuguese official gazette on 12 May, revoked Regulation no. 629/2017, of 23 November, published in the Portuguese official gazette on 20 December) set the standards for the technical and commercial quality of service to be rendered in all services provided by the network operators and suppliers of the Portuguese electricity and natural gas systems. - (iv) The Electricity Access to the Network and Interconnections Code (Regulation no. 560/2014, of 10 December, published in the Portuguese official gazette on 22 December, amended by Regulation no. 620/2017, of 23 November, published in the Portuguese official gazette on 18 December) and the Natural Gas Access to the Networks, Infrastructure and Interconnections Code (Regulation no. 407/2021, published in the Portuguese official gazette on 12 May, revoked Regulation no. 435/2016, of 14 April, published in the Portuguese official gazette on 9 May, amended by Regulation no. 362/2019, of 1 April, published in the Portuguese official gazette on 23 April) defined the technical and commercial conditions under which third parties may access the energy infrastructure, including the criteria for the network operators to refuse access. - (v) The Electricity Networks Operation Code (Regulation no. 557/2014, 10 December, published in the Portuguese official gazette on 19 December, amended by Regulation no. 621/2017, of 23 November, published in the Portuguese official gazette on 18 December) and the Natural Gas Infrastructure Operation Code (Regulation no.341/2021, published in the Portuguese official gazette on 14 April) laid down the procedures for managing the electricity/natural gas flows in the electricity transmission network/ natural gas transmission network, underground storage facilities and LNG terminals, while ensuring interoperability with the networks connected to these infrastructures.
+- the Electricity Tariff Regulation (Regulation no. 828/2023, of 28 July) and the Gas Tariff Regulation (Regulation no. 825/2023, of 28 July) established the methodology for determining the allowed revenues of the regulated companies and setting the regulated tariffs, including the criteria to settle the tariff structure. - the Electricity and Gas Commercial Relations Regulation (Regulation no. 827/2023, of 28 July, rectified by Declaration of Rectification no. 830/2023, of 31 October) set the provisions governing the commercial and contractual relationship between the agents operating in the electricity and gas sectors, including the commercial conditions under which the connection to the energy grid can be established and the rules to be observed in the process of switching suppliers. - the Electricity and Gas Quality of Service Regulation (Regulation no. 826/2023, of 28 July) set the standards for the technical and commercial quality of service to be rendered in all services provided by the network operators and suppliers of the Portuguese electricity and gas systems. - the Electricity Access to the Network and Interconnections Regulation (Regulation no. 818/2023, of 27 July) and the Gas Access to the Networks, Infrastructure and Interconnections Regulation (Regulation no. 407/2021, of 12 May) established the technical and commercial conditions under which third parties may access the energy infrastructure, including the criteria for the network operators to refuse access. - the Electricity Networks Operation Regulation (Regulation no. 816/2023, of 27 July) and the Gas Infrastructure Operation Code (Regulation no. 341/2021, of 14 April) laid down the procedures for managing the electricity/natural gas flows in the electricity transmission network/ natural gas transmission network, underground storage facilities and LNG terminals, while ensuring interoperability with the networks connected to these infrastructures. - the regulation on the misappropriation of energy, approved by Regulation no. 814/2023, of 27 July, which establishes the provisions applicable to the regime of misappropriation of energy, including fraudulent practices, applicable to the activities of production, injection, storage, transmission, distribution, supply, aggregation, and consumption of electric energy, gas, including renewable gases, low-carbon gases, as well as piped LPG. - the self-consumption regulation, approved by Regulation no. 815/2023, of 27 July. - the regulation for the smart grid services for the distribution of electricity, approved by Regulation no. 817/2023, of 27 July.